wosida/Unet/README.md

 # Unet
-Unet implemented by torch and try training on Drive for retina vessel segmentation
+Unet implemented by pytorch and try training on Drive for retina vessel segmentation